Your personal AI orchestrator.

 Permission: Administrator (private server)

-Copy generated URL → Open in browser → Select your server
+Save → Copy the Install Link → Open in browser → Select your server

-For shared servers, use the Moderator profile instead.
+This link is permanent and reusable.
+For shared servers, use the Moderator permission profile instead.
 See the full docs for all permission profiles.

 5